-1. The breeder (owner of record of the dam at the time of service) of a calf which is the result of artificial insemination must also be the owner of record of the sire at the time of service, or one of the coowners of the sire, in order for the calf to be eligible for registration, excepting that,
+- 1. The breeder (owner of record of the dam at the time of service) of a calf which is the result of artificial insemination must also be the owner of record of the sire at the time of service, or one of the previous eo- owners of the sire, in order for the calf to be eligible for registration, excepting that, - (a) Calves which are the result of artificial insemination of females

-- (a) Calves which are the result of artificial insemination of females owned by a member of the immediate family (husband, wife, sons and daughters) of the owner of record or the sire shall be eligible for registration provided written consent of the owner of record is submitted with the application to register; and, - (b) Calves which are the result of artificial insemination of females owned by the United States Government and bred to U.S. Government owned sires shall be eligible for registration.
-For the purpose of this rule, the WR and US herds will be considered one; and - (c) Calves which are the result of artificial insemination as provided for under the remainder of these rules (Out-of-Herd Artificial Insemination Rules). - 2.
-All sires utilized in an In-Herd Artificial Insemination management program will meet the blood typing and/or DNA testing requirements as required in Section 7-C-4.
-A record of the results of the blood typing and/or DNA tests performed by a laboratory recognized by TLBAA must be on file in the Association office prior to the registering of calves resulting from In-Herd Artificial Insemination
+- owned by a member of the immediate family (husband, wife, sons and daughters) of the owner of record or the sire shall be eligible for registration provided written consent of the owner of record is submitted with the application to register; and, - (b) Calves which are the result of artificial insemination of females owned by the United States Government and bred to U.S. Government owned sires shall be eligible for registration.
+For the purpose of this rule, the WR and US herds will be considered one; and - (c) Calves which are the result of artificial insemination as provided for under the remainder of these rules (Out-of-Herd Artificial Insemination Rules).